 Levapor Carriers: An ideal remedy For Industrial Nitrification

-Due to its very high adsorbing capacity because of activated carbon and higher inner porosity along with fine pore structure, Levapor carriers distinct advantages over conventional suspended growth based technologies for nitrification of industrial effluents.
+Due to its very high adsorbing capacity because of activated carbon and higher inner porosity along with fine pore structure, Levapor carriers have distinct advantages over conventional suspended growth-based technologies for nitrification of industrial effluents.

 Benefits Of Levapor Supported Nitrification Process